xicu/slotemextremus/lapdetector/README.md

 To enjoy this piece of software, you'll need:
 * A **Raspberry Pi 4** (although it should also work on a 3 with enough FPS, and I aim to make it work even on a Zero 2 when ported to C++) using a regular Raspberry Pi OS (Lite should be enough, and even recommended).
 * A **Raspberry Pi Camera Module 3**.
 In theory, any other camera compatible with the PiCamera2 library should work, and with very little effort it should also work with any camera supported by OpenCV.
+I tend to use percentages rather than absolute pixel counts, and times rather than frames in order to keep all the logic compatible with different combination of resolution and FPS.

 ## Status of the Project